 Doctor of Philosophy

-Graduate Degree Requirements:
+Grandfathering of Graduate Degree Requirements:

 Graduate students must maintain at least a 3.0 grade-point average in all upper division and graduate courses in order to remain in a graduate program or to be awarded a graduate degree.